hungchun-lin/Stock-price-prediction-using-GAN/Code/README.md

 ## Basic LSTM
 **"3.
 Basic_LSTM.py"** is the baseline model for our project, which we use LSTM to d the prediction.

+## Basic GRU
+**"3.
+Basic_GRU.py"** is the traditional basic model for our project, which we use GRU to d the prediction.

 ## Basic GAN
 For Basic GAN, **"4.
 Basic_GAN.py"** is our basic GAN model.